bmjoshi/FAIR-UMN/data/README.md

 *Note*:

-(1) To use these Jupyter notebooks, you should: first, place these 3 Jupyter notebooks in a folder named `Data_Preprocessing`; second, create a folder named `raw_txt` and put your raw dataset into it.
+(1) To use these Jupyter notebooks, you should: first, place these 3 Jupyter notebooks in a folder named `data`; second, create a folder named `raw_txt` and put your raw dataset into it.

 (2) When use these Jupyter notebooks, the suggested order should be: *1_txt2csv.ipynb* -> *2_prepare_dataset.ipynb* -> *3_features_analysis.ipynb*.